hackforla/shared-housing/README.md

 cd server
 ```

 4. Launch the Flask application.
-Leave your terminal open after running this command, your server
+Leave your terminal open after running this command, your server logs will print here as you interact with the React application from the browser

 ```bash
 python app.py